SebastianDall/Scientific_Computing_Lorenz/README.md

 # Scientific Computing using Python (2023)

 This repository contains the code and documentation for simulating the Lorenz Attractor solutions to the Lorenz system.
 The assignment is a part of the course Scientific Computing using Python at Aalborg University.
 The code is implemented in Python 3.11.3 using anaconda 1.11.2.
-All code considerations and results can be found at the [assignment]().
+All code considerations and results can be found at the [assignment](#assignment).

+The best way to read this repo is at github.
+Follow the [link](https://github.com/SebastianDall/Scientific_Computing_Lorenz.git) to the repo.

 ## Installation

 All code was developed in a docker container and vscode.
 To create all the figures and files for running the code, simply run the following command:

 > This will firstly build the docker image and create the conda environment.
-Secondly, the code will be run in the docker container.
+Secondly, the code will be run in the docker container. (note this will run in python 3.10)

 ```bash
 docker build -f docker/Dockerfile -t scp_in_python ./docker